Barrage (artillery)

 A German artillery barrage falling on Allied trenches at Ypres, probably during the Second Battle of Ypres in 1915, during the First World War.

 In military usage, a barrage is massed sustained artillery fire (shelling) aimed at a series of points along a line.
 In addition to attacking any enemy in the kill zone, a barrage intends to suppress enemy movements and deny access across that line of barrage.
-The impact points along the line may be 20 to 30 yards apart, with the total line length of the barrage zone anything from a few hundred to several thousand yards long.
-Barrages can consist of multiple such lines, usually about 100 yards apart, with the barrage shifting from one line to the next over time, or several lines may be targeted simultaneously.
+The impact points along the line may be 20 to 30 yd apart, with the total line length of the barrage zone anything from a few hundred to several thousand yards long.
+Barrages can consist of multiple such lines, usually about 100 yd apart, with the barrage shifting from one line to the next over time, or several lines may be targeted simultaneously.

 A barrage may involve a few or many artillery batteries, or even (rarely) a single gun.
 Typically each gun in a barrage, using indirect fire, will fire continuously at a steady rate at its assigned point for an assigned time before moving onto the next target, following the barrage's detailed timetable.
 Barrages typically use high-explosive shells, but may also be shrapnel, smoke, illumination, poison gas (in World War I), or potentially other chemical agents.
 Barrages are in contrast with concentrated artillery fire, which has a single specific target such as a known enemy position or structure, and in contrast with direct fire which targets enemies within the direct line of sight of the gun.